'You'd hope he'd learnt': Killer driver caught with 'large quantity' of drugs while on sentence

-A man currently on home detention for killing his mate after crashing a vehicle while under the influence of a cocktail of drugs has been caught with a large volume of cannabis.
+A man currently on home detention for killing his mate in a crash while under the influence of drugs has been caught with a large volume of cannabis.

-"You'd hope that he'd learnt," police prosecutor Detective Sergeant Dave McKenzie said of Marshall Darrin Higginson's recent offending.
+"You'd hope that he'd learnt," police prosecutor Detective Sergeant Dave McKenzie said of Marshall Darrin Higginson in New Plymouth District Court.

-On Thursday, Higginson appeared in New Plymouth District Court on a charge of possessing 129g of cannabis.
+On Thursday, Higginson was sentenced on a charge of possessing 129g of cannabis.

-The 23-year-old Taranaki man is nearing the end of his 10-month home detention sentence, imposed in December last year for killing his best friend Hayden Bartlett.
+The 23-year-old Taranaki man is nearing the end of his 10-month home detention sentence, imposed in December last year for killing his best friend Hayden Bartlett and injuring another motorist.

 Higginson was driving Bartlett to Auckland when he failed to take a bend on State Highway 3, near the intersection of Mangakowhai Rd, south of Piopio on December 30, 2019.